-David wicks reviews a few researched applications of marijuana for medical benefits.
+David wicks review a few researched applications of marijuana for medical benefits.

-While the controversy around recreational use of marijuana remains, the medical capabilities of the drug are undeniable.
-Decades of research and millions of dollars globally have been devoted towards examination of the benefits that may be achieved by using marijuana as a treatment therapy.
+While the controversy around the recreational use of marijuana remains, the medical capabilities of the drug are undeniable.
+Decades of research and millions of dollars globally have been devoted to an examination of the benefits that may be achieved by using marijuana as a treatment therapy.
 The following are a few of the researched applications of marijuana for medical benefits.

 Slowing down Alzheimer's Disease

-Marijuana, specifically through its active ingredient THC may have the ability to slow down advancement of Alzheimer's disease, according to a study published in 2006.
-The study, published in the Molecular Pharmaceutics journal established that THC slows down the creation of amyloid plaques by suppressing the action of brain enzyme responsible for the process.
-Amyloid plaques are the ones that destroy brain cells leading to progression of Alzheimer's.
+Marijuana, specifically through its active ingredient THC may slow down the advancement of Alzheimer's disease, according to a study published in 2006.
+The study published in the Molecular Pharmaceutics journal established that THC slows down the creation of amyloid plaques by suppressing the action of the brain enzyme responsible for the process.
+Amyloid plaques are the ones that destroy brain cells leading to the progression of Alzheimer's.

 Easing pain in MS patients